harmonylang/harmonylang.github.io/docs/reference/language/value-types.md

 you can use brackets or parentheses at your discretion.
 For Python users, the important thing to note is that a singleton list in Harmony must contain a comma.
 For example [1,] is a list containing the value 1, while [1] is simply the value 1.
-The list module (Section C.4) contains various convenient routines that operate on lists or tuples.
+The [`list` module](../library/list.md) contains various convenient routines that operate on lists or tuples.
 Native operations on lists or tuples include the following:

 |        |         |